 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.

-How do we maintain sobriety, and how does the A.A. program help?
-How do we contribute to others overcoming their alcohol addiction?
-Consider Bill W’s visit to Doctor Bob while battling to avoid a drink.
+This topic explores how we maintain sobriety and how the AA program helps.
+It also examines how we contribute to others overcoming their alcohol addiction, drawing from Bill W’s visit to Dr. Bob during his own struggle to avoid drinking.

 21. Identify, Don’t Compare